Back to home | Ir a home

 Once you’ve collected all this audience research, you’re ready to inform new strategies.

-The qualitative information you gain from analyzing the top posts and comments within relevant subreddits not only helps you understand your audience better but also identifies new advertising opportunities.
+The qualitative information you gain from analyzing the top posts and comments within relevant subreddits not only helps you understand your audience better but also identifies new advertising and business opportunities.

 Use popular posts and comments from subreddits to inform the framing, writing, and formatting you use in your paid ads, web copy, and social content.